 So, what has been the point of this lengthy post?

-Simply put, it is plainly absurd to identify the central distinguishing characteristic of Critical Theory to be the narrative of “oppressor” and “oppressed.”
+Simply put, it is plainly absurd to identify the central distinguishing characteristic of Critical Theory as the narrative of “oppressor” and “oppressed.”
 If there is any age-old staple of historic social observation, it is that men and women have oppressed other men and women—not just on the individual level, but through fundamental institutional, social, economic, religious, and governmental relations.
-Therefore, it is likewise absurd to identify traditions and arguments distinct from Critical Theory as properly motivated by Critical Theory, or even as amenable to the Marxist/Critical tradition.
-Countless socialist, Classical Liberals, Egalitarian Liberals, Libertarians, and Anarchists alike have identified this theme as a central concern of sociological research and public action.
-I didn’t even mention the Analytic Marxist and Logical Positivist traditions that likewise identify the same problems, but part fundamentally with the Critical Method.
+Therefore, it is likewise absurd to identify traditions and arguments distinct from Critical Theory as properly motivated by Critical Theory, or even as amenable to the Marxist/Critical tradition, by inclusion of this narrative.
+Countless socialists, Classical Liberals, Egalitarian Liberals, Libertarians, and Anarchists alike have identified this theme as a central concern of sociological research and public action.
+I didn’t even mention the Analytic Marxist, Logical Positivist, or even some of the various Liberation Theology traditions that likewise identify the same problems, but part fundamentally with the Critical Method; there are so many more examples that could be shared.

 Again, as per our last post, the central distinguishing characteristics of Critical Theory can be summarized—according to Critical Theorists themselves—by the themes of Social Pathology, Historical Immanence, Anti-Essentialism, and Social Change as Rational Participation, not “oppressor” and “oppressed.”